 Regardless of which scenario or combination of scenarios unfolds, preparedness for stabilisation (across security, social, political, and economic dimensions) is going to be essential to avoiding further deterioration and suffering.
 Typically, peace agreements are accompanied by a needs assessment, largely carried out by international organisations.
 Needs assessments, however, often struggle to prioritise, lack sufficient appreciation of context, and can be questionable value for money.
 Divisions between established organisations and constituencies regarding humanitarian assistance, quick impact projects, recovery and development, also result in considerable wrangling and lead to the creation of parallel organisations competing with the government, domestic private sector and civil society organisations.
 In some contexts, the way that aid is organised has introduced or catalysed a culture of corruption and waste, and complicated the task of improving governance.
+This

-This syndrome has been particularly notable in Afghanistan, Haiti, Somalia, and Southern and Sudan.
+11 National Programmes are country-wide initiatives directed at solving a particular policy problem or delivering a particular service or set of services to people in city neighbourhoods or rural areas.
+Many are geared towards fostering peace-building syndrome has been particularly notable in Afghanistan, Haiti, Somalia, and Southern and Sudan.
 As economic stabilisation of Syria is likely to reinforce the political stabilisation, it is imperative that Syria's recovery, reconstruction, and development not be taken hostage by existing orthodoxies among international organisations.